 How Do Retirement Plans Work?

-Before we get down to the perks of investing in retirement early, it’s important to understand what a retirement plan is and what options are available.
-A retirement plan typically incorporates an account you can invest money in annually that will grow over time with compound interest.
+Before learning the perks of investing in retirement early, it’s important to understand what a retirement plan is and the options available.
+A retirement plan typically incorporates an account you can invest money in annually.
+This money will grow over time with compound interest.

 Some retirement accounts are referred to as pension plans.
-This is a fund where an amount of money is added over your working years and oftentimes only accessible once you reach a certain age or threshold.
+This is a fund where an amount of money is added over your working years.
+Oftentimes, only accessible once you reach a certain age or threshold.
 Many government organizations and large companies typically offer this to employees.

-The most commonly used retirement accounts are Individual Retirement Accounts typically referred to as IRAs and a 401(k).
+Individual Retirement Accounts, or IRAs, and a 401(k) are the most common retirement funds.
 The best part is that you can invest in both depending on your circumstances!

 What is an IRA?

 An IRA is a type of retirement account that allows you to input pre-taxed income into bonds, stocks, cash, ETFs, and even mutual funds.
 These investments grow without tax until you withdraw them when you retire.
-The account can be opened with any financial institution that’s been approved to do so by the IRS.
+Any financial institution approved to do so by the IRS can open the account.
 You’ll typically need to wait until a certain age to actually use funds from this account or you could be charged an early-penalty withdrawal fee.
-You might also be subject income tax if you withdraw early.
+You might also be subject to income tax if you withdraw early.

-Ultimately, one of the main perks of investing in an IRA is tax-deferred or tax-free growth.
+Ultimately, tax-deferred or tax-free growth is one of the main perks of investing in an IRA.
 It’s also a way to supplement any savings or even Social Security.

 What is a 401(k)?

 Like an IRA a 401(k) is another retirement account that allows you to save.
-These accounts, however, are offered through your employer and allow you to make automatic contributions typically through automatic payroll systems.
+Your employer, however, offers these services and allows you to make automatic contributions typically through automatic payroll systems.
 Like an IRA, your contributions won’t be taxed until you withdraw in retirement, although a Roth 401(k) allows tax-free withdrawal by investing taxed income.
-Many companies even offer to match your contributions to your 401(k), which essentially gives you free money!
+Many companies even offer to match your contributions to your 401(k), which essentially gives you free money.

 Why Should I Start Saving Now?